Securing the Steam-Age Internet

 “Here is a telegram for a broker in this city,” he continued, spreading out his message on the desk:

 “Now, that isn’t a nonsensical arrangement of words,” he went on., “but is an order to sell short 50,000 barrels of oil at once. . . “

 At the time the story was written, Alexander Graham Bell’s device was making its way into Pittsburgh businesses.
 That was thanks to Thomas Edison and T.B.A.
 David, a local telegraph executive.
 They envisioned a talking telegraph.

 The telephone allowed direct voice communication between two people.
 Of course, both had to have a telephone.

 Eventually, every home and business had a telephone.
 Was that the end of the telegraph industry?

 Not by a long shot.
-It continues to be relevant even today.
-Check that story out here.
+It continues to be relevant today.
+Check that story here.

-Oh, don’t think too highly of Samuel Morse.
-A New Englander raised in a strict Calvinist home, he was quite self-righteous.
-Morse wrote stridently in support of slavery as the will of God.
+Aside from being an accomplished painter and a communications pioneer, Morse wrote stridently in support of slavery as the will of God.
 He also railed against Catholicism and immigrants.
-He wanted America to be great again.

 Just saying.
 When in front of a wizard, look behind the curtain.